 A: Throughout the United States there are several

 programs that operate in conjunction with Honor Flight.
 The

 individual program directors are part of a partnership

 called the Honor Flight Network.
 This governing body

 maintains a national website and oversight of several

 Q: Are the trips only for veterans who were in combat?

 A: Absolutely not.
-We wish to honor anyone who served in the U.S. armed services during World War II, Korea & Viet Nam.
+We wish to honor anyone who served in the U.S. armed services during World War II, Korea or Viet Nam eras.
 You do not have to have been in combat to qualify.
-(Approximately 1 of 11 veterans saw combat in WWII, Korea and Viet Nam).
+(Approximately 1 of 11 veterans saw combat in WWII, Korea and Vietnam).